pcibraro/eth-smartcontracts/README.md

 # Conclusion

 While Bitcoin and Blockchain introduced a disruptive technology for building applications on top of a decentralized ledger of immutable transactions, Ethereum moved even beyond with the introduction of Smart Contracts.
-Although the technology still needs to evolve before it is widely adopted for production use, it still represents a bright and promising feature for the application development space.
+It's evident the technology still needs to evolve before it is widely adopted for production use, but still represents a bright and promising feature for the application development space.